($\mathfrak{S}_p \times \mathfrak{S}_q$)-Invariant Graphical Parking Functions: Graphical parking functions

-The essential ingredient of Gaydarov and Hopkins' proof of Theorem~\ref{thm:gaydarov and hopkins} is their classification of all graphs $G$ for which $\mathcal{MPF}(G)$ is invariant under action by $\mathfrak{S}_n$, which coincidentally answers their question of which graphs have graphical parking functions that are also vector parking functions.
-By working strictly with the set of maximal $G$-parking functions, they are able to exploit the bijective correspondence between $\mathcal{MPF}(G)$ and $\mathcal{A}(G)$ of Proposition~\ref{burningalgorithm}.
+The essential ingredient of Gaydarov and Hopkins' proof is the classification of all graphs $G$ for which $\cMPF(G)$ is invariant under the action of $\mathfrak{S}_n$.
+By working strictly with the set of maximal $G$-parking functions, they are able to exploit the bijective correspondence between $\cMPF(G)$ and $\mathcal{A}(G)$ of Proposition~\ref{burningalgorithm}.
 We will follow an analogous approach in our attempt to extend Theorem~\ref{thm:gaydarov and hopkins} to two dimensions.